 With the Compot you can just keep topping it up whenever you have any waste.
 You do not need to wait for everything to decompose.
 Just keep topping it up and rotate topping them up.

 Great if you live in a unit, and have a bokashi.
 Find a spot where you can hide your Compot in the gardens of your unit complex, so it helps the garden but doesn’t take up space or is noticeable to the other tenants.
+Better still, set up an above ground method in the common garden area for faster composting so you can take it with you when you leave and you can compost twice as much waste with this method without disturbing the common garden area.
+Get body corporate approval first before you try this method.

 No, you don’t need the Compot Top unless you want to have some fun with growing things from seed or protecting little seedlings in your garden from all the bugs, slugs etc that want to feast on your new plants.

 You can use the Compot Top if you are growing something directly in the garden, but it won’t be as efficient as it will not get the heat from the compost in the pot below warming up your little seeds like in a hothouse.
+But it still works as a very effective cover over new seedlings.
+Remember to harden off the plants first before you remove it as a cover because it has a small amount of UV in the material that protects the seedling from hot sun.

 It is a fun way to propagate without the need for a big shed, warming trays, etc, usually required to propagate seeds.
 I am always finding new things to grow underneath it and different ways it works in different conditions.
 It’s an ongoing experiment for me.

 Yes, it does as a general rule.
 But the trick is to soaks your scraps in wastewater to ferment the waste (ideally for a few days is best).
 I have never had a problem with rats, but I guess it is because I soak my scraps for at least a week as I don’t have time to empty the scrap bucket every day.
+If you see something digging around your pots or trying to eat their way inside the pot, then you know you have to soak and ferment your scraps.

 I also recommend that you don’t use sugar cane mulch as a cover over the lids as it emits a sweet molasses smell which I believe attracts rats.
 I have never had a rat dig around my pots unless I covered it with sugar cane mulch, or a pot not positioned in the ground properly.
 I have customers who have had the same problem with sugar cane mulch and rats.
 But every area is different.
 Some people don’t have rat problems and can safely fill their pots up with fresh worm friendly waste or cover their pots with sugar cane mulch.
 You just need to work out what works in your neck of the woods.

 This is the same method you would apply if you have dogs and other garden critters you are trying to deter including the bush turkeys, Antechinus, possums, (raccoons in Canada) and other garden pests though I have not tested it on all garden pests that are not around in my area.
 EG. ground hogs or gophers that you might get in America.
-If it keeps racoons away in Canada, then I am sure it will work for most other garden critters as well as long as you ferment your waste by soaking the waste in any water you are tossing down the drain.
+If it keeps racoons away in Canada, then I am sure it will work for most other garden critters as well, as long as you ferment your waste by soaking the waste in any water you are tossing down the drain.
 Don’t waste this water.
 Put it to good use with your scraps.
 Every time you top up your Compot the water flushes nutrients from inside your Compot out into the surrounding soil feeding your plants instant nutrients.

 However, if you have chickens and have a Compot inside your chicken pen – do not soak your scraps as it will keep the chickens away and you want them to scratch around the pot to get the soldier flies for protein.
 Plus, when you grow greens on top of the pot in your chicken pen, they may not go near the greens if the scraps are fermented as the smell will deter them.
 You won’t smell it, but they will.
-The best way to use the Compot in your chicken pen is inside an old pot plant container.
+The best way to use the Compot in your chicken pen is inside an old planter pot container.
 You can read how to set up an above ground composter from this link or watch this video on YouTube.

 Wastewater to me is anything that I am tossing down the drain, even dish washing water.